• Raghavendra Nagar, Nacharam, Hyderabad.

 Early diagnosis and appropriate treatment typically lead to good outcomes in most cases of tarsal tunnel syndrome.
 However, if left untreated or if there are underlying systemic conditions contributing to nerve damage, long-term complications such as permanent nerve damage and chronic pain may occur.

 Patients with symptoms suggestive of TTS should seek evaluation by a healthcare professional to receive an accurate diagnosis and develop a comprehensive treatment plan tailored to their individual needs.
+Experience relief with personalized care from Hyderabad’s top pain specialist.

 Leave a Reply